nectar-cs/kerbi/docs/intro.md

 ### How it works

-Kerbi generates YAML from other YAMLs, [ERB](https://www.stuartellis.name/articles/erb/), Ruby files, and entire directories.
+Kerbi generates YAML from other YAMLs, [ERBs](https://www.stuartellis.name/articles/erb/), and Ruby files.
 As a user, you write `Gen` Ruby classes to orchestrate the templating.

 Conceptually, Kerbi is most similar to Helm.
 You create a `values.yaml` file and